corda/corda-docs-portal/content/en/tools/digital-currencies/installing-the-dc-demo.md

 4. Click **Close**.

-For the purposes of testing Corda, we will use the CPI endpoint.
+For the purpose of testing Corda, use the CPI endpoint.

 5. Click the CPI GET method to expand it: